ilo-bst/Fault-Tolerant-Control/README.md

 ---

 ## Problem Statement
-This section delves into the specifics of the challenge tackled during the project.
-It provides context, outlines the objectives, and discusses the significance of the problem.

-This project aims to implement and evaluate fault-tolerant control strategies for dynamic systems.
-The goal is to ensure system reliability and robustness in the presence of faults.
+The need for stabilizing dynamic systems in the presence of faults exists.
+The objective is to implement and evaluate fault-tolerant control strategy for the Cartpole system.

-### Subsection (if any)
-Subsections may be added to further break down the problem, provide background information, or elaborate on specific aspects that are crucial to understanding the project's scope.
+Tasks to be done:
+- develop a fault-tolerant control system;
+- test the system under various fault conditions and noise levels;
+- evaluate the impact of additional control terms on system performance.

 ---